 Problems of the intervertebral discs are a common cause of serious low back pain.
 The discs are especially likely to be involved when the pain shoots down the leg or is accompanied by numbness or muscle weakness.

 Many patients can be helped with hands-on chiropractic methods.
 But when disc problems are bad enough, something extra is needed.
-That’s why, more than ten years ago, I became one of the first physicians in New York to introduce lumbar decompression with the DRX-9000.
+That’s why I also utilize flexion-distraction treatment.

-But when I first began using the DRX-9000, I had a problem
+But when I first began using flexion-distraction, I had a problem

 On occasion a patient’s low back feels more vulnerable and unstable after a treatment.
 They need a stabilizing hand even to stand up without buckling.
 They feel that a slightly wrong movement would trigger even worse pain.

 The reaction usually only lasts a few minutes.
 An hour at the most.
-But ten years ago, when I was first using this treatment protocol, I didn’t know how to interpret the response.
+But fifteen years ago, when I was first using this treatment protocol, I didn’t know how to interpret the response.

 Naturally, I worried.
 I worried that I was doing the right thing.
 Maybe my diagnosis was incorrect.
 Maybe I set the machine to pull too strongly.
-Or I worried that maybe that particular person just wasn’t suited to treatment with the DRX-9000.
+Or I worried that maybe that particular person just wasn’t suited to flexion-distraction treatment.

 Fortunately, instead of being stuck in an endless cycle of worry, I was able to adapt some of the principles of athletic training to form a more complete picture of the changes in the intervertebral disc as it degenerates, gets injured, and then heals.